-As part of an overall physical conditioning program, regular stretching and strengthening exercises can help to minimize your risk of hamstring injury.
+As part of an overall physical conditioning program, regular stretching and strengthening exercises can help minimize your risk of hamstring injury.
 Try to be in shape to play your sport; don't play your sport to get in shape.

 - Sprains and strains.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/sprains_strains/default.asp.
 Accessed Sept.
-28, 2012.
+13, 2015.

 - Fields KB, et al. Hamstring muscle and tendon injuries. http://www.uptodate.com/home.
 Accessed Sept.
 13, 2015.